kausaltech/docker-deploy-webhook/README.md

+**Kausal-specific notes:**
+At the moment, the config is updated by editing `config.json` and then manually deploying the webhook service by building the image with `docker build -t docker.kausal.tech/docker-deploy-webhook`, pushing it with `docker push docker.kausal.tech/docker-deploy-webhook` and then running the Ansible playbook `docker-registry.yml`.

 # Docker Deploy Webhook

 A web service for automated deployment of releases from Docker Hub to a Docker Swarm, triggered by a Docker Hub webhook (which can in turn be triggred by pushing to GitHub).